Emerald City: Sydney, Australia

 In 1987, David Williamson—whose brother-in-law scripted the musical film Oz (1976)—wrote the play Emerald City in which the character Elaine Ross describes Sydney metaphorically as "the Emerald City of Oz."
 Sydney is where people go expecting their dreams to be fulfilled only to end up with superficial substitutes and broken dreams.

-In 2006, the annual Sydney New Year's Eve were entitled "A Diamond Night in Emerald City" also in reference to Williamson's play, where the "Diamond Night" alluded to the 75th anniversary of the opening of the Sydney Harbour Bridge.
+In 2006, the annual Sydney New Year's Eve was entitled "A Diamond Night in Emerald City", where the "Diamond Night" alluded to the 75th anniversary of the opening of the Sydney Harbour Bridge.
 Subsequently, "Emerald City" has occasionally been used as an unofficial nickname for the City of Sydney.

 The head office of the Sydney-based merchant banking and private equity firm Emerald Partners is located on top of the Museum of Contemporary Art Australia building on the Sydney Harbour foreshore, at Circular Quay.
 The firm was named after Baum's book and the David Williamson play.

 Fittingly, the word "Oz" can refer to "Australia" in colloquial Australian speech.

 A long-running gossip column in the Sydney Morning Herald, the city's flagship newspaper, is named "Emerald City."